jDataView/jBinary/README.md

-<a href="http://blog.vjeux.com/2011/javascript/binaryparser-unleash-javascript-power.html">jParser</a> - Parsing binary files made easy.
+<a href="http://blog.vjeux.com/2011/javascript/binaryparser-unleash-javascript-power.html">jParser</a> - Manipulating binary files made easy.
 ================================

-jParser makes it easy to parse binary files in Javascript.
+jParser makes it easy to parse and build binary files in Javascript.

- * You write the structure once, it gets parsed automatically.
+ * You write the structure once, it gets parsed or built automatically.
- * The parsing process can be extended with custom functions.
-It allows to parse non trivial files with ease.
+ * Both parsing and building processes can be extended with custom functions.
+It allows to manipulate non trivial files with ease.
  * It works both in the browser and NodeJS as it is powered by [jDataView](https://github.com/vjeux/jDataView).

 API